San Mariano, Isabela: Cultural history

-Records also show that when a German naturalist named Carl Semper hiked the Sierra Madre mountains in May 1860, he observed early inhabitants who are known today as the Kalingas.
-He described the said group as a typical Filipino “cultural minority” who grew their own food, practiced their own religious rites, smithed their own tools, decorated their own artifacts with distinctive designs and traded forest products for metal and salt.
+When the German naturalist Carl Semper hiked the Sierra Madre mountains in May 1860, he observed early inhabitants who are known today as the Kalingas.
+He described the said group as a typical Filipino "cultural minority" who grew their own food, practiced their own religious rites, smithed their own tools, decorated their own artifacts with distinctive designs and traded forest products for metal and salt.

-On the pacific side of the mountains, Semper saw the “Negritos” and concluded that they were new arrivals because he observed no “Kalinga-Negrito” mestizos among them.
-They inhabited the forest close to the “Kalinga” settlements and showed up with games in seasonal periods to barter for agricultural products.
+On the Pacific side of the mountains, Semper saw the "Negritos" and concluded that they were new arrivals because he observed no "Kalinga-Negrito" mestizos among them.
+They inhabited the forest close to the "Kalinga" settlements and showed up with games in seasonal periods to barter for agricultural products.
 Years later, some sociologists noted that there were inter-marriages entered into between these tribes.